ZettelGeist/humanitexts/about.md

   - [lynx](https://lynx.browser.org/) for searching
   - [hangups](https://github.com/tdryer/hangups) for chatting with outside world (with google voice and hangouts until android messenger works)
   - [ghi](https://github.com/stephencelis/ghi) for managing github issues
+  - tilix, iterm2, or tmux to return to panes and session windows (you don't need Windows to have windows - they are built into the OS - always were)

 - For the rest, in vim style
   - [vimium](https://vimium.github.io/) for vim keyboard shortcuts in chrome